 Open Door Mission

 In 2023, we distributed 549,217 pounds of food and prepared 116,337 meals for those in need.
 Last year, we opened a new and expanded clothing room at 20 North Plymouth, where we collected 334,568 pounds of clothing.
-Our Samaritan House Crisis Center kept its doors open 24 hours a day during the cold months to keep people safe from frigid temperatures.
+Our Samaritan House Crisis Center kept its doors open 24 hours a day during the cold months to protect people from frigid temperatures.
 This program provided 17,304 nights of shelter to those in need.
-We were also able to open a separate women’s shelter that provides beds to up to 20 women nightly.
+We also opened a separate women’s shelter that provides beds to up to 20 women nightly.
+Our success is a result of the help of our community.
+There are many ways that you can continue to help us!
+You or your group can host a food drive, lend a hand in our kitchen, lead a prayer service for our guests, or help us serve meals.
+We could also use your service in our clothing room.

 Rochester Accessible Adventures